-Operating guidelines for Rhine-Waal University of Applied Sciences, valid from 11 January 2021 until further notice
+Operating guidelines for Rhine-Waal University of Applied Sciences, valid until further notice (11 January 2021)

 In a meeting held on 7 January 2021, the Executive Board met to discuss the current state of the pandemic.
 This discussion took into account the most recent decisions of the Conference of Minister Presidents, the various measures that have been implemented throughout Germany, as well as deliberations from the University Chancellors’ Conference and the Rectors’ Conference.

 After carefully weighing the various interests at play as well as the steps needed to ensure both the health and safety of everyone at Rhine-Waal University of Applied Sciences and continued academic operations (examinations in particular), the Executive Board has decided upon the following: